The Best Phones for Kids 2025

 A Bark phone is a good choice for an 11 to 13-year-old.
 It offers parental controls but still looks like a "big person phone."
 It also has a built-in web filter and location tracking to help keep your tween and young teen out of trouble.

-The safest phone for a 10-year-old is one without a default internet browser with plenty of built-in protections.
-The Gabb phone 4 (not the pro version), is a safe option for a 10-year-old because it has no internet access or social media apps.
-It also has smart message filtration, GPS tracking and parent-enabled apps.
+The safest phone for a 10-year-old is one without a default internet browser and plenty of built-in protections.
+The Gabb phone 4 (not the pro version), is a safe option for a 10-year-old because it has no internet access or extra apps.
+It also has smart message filtration and GPS tracking.

 No, we do not recommend getting a smartphone for a 7-year-old.
 If you need a way to get in touch with your child when you're apart, try a kids smartwatch first, before getting them a phone.
 Many kids are not emotionally mature enough to get their own phone until the age of 12 or 13.